sollan/alma/README.md

 ### To get started

+The program has been tested on Windows, Mac, and Linux systems with Python 3.8, and should function even on low-end laptops.
+However, at least 8 GB RAM is recommended.
+Kinematic parameter extraction, particularly dynamic time warping, is computation-intensive and time-consuming, which will vary depending on your data size and hardware.

 0. Installation prerequisites:
-Python 3 (The dependencies have been tested for Python 3.8 on Windows, Mac, and Linux systems), pip
+Python 3 , pip, (virtual environment is recommended)
-1. Download / clone repository
+1. Download / clone this repository to your computer.
 2. Open a terminal and navigate to the folder.
 ```bash
 cd Downloads/alma
 ```
-3. Install dependencies
+3. Install dependencies.
+The dependencies have been tested for Python 3.8.
 ```bash
 pip install -r requirements.txt
 ```